canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 <iframe src="https://www.youtube-nocookie.com/embed/SqhX8OaOI6A?start=395&rel=0&fs=0" width="640" height="360" frameborder="0"></iframe>
 </div>

-You can [find your unused indexes](https://blog.sqlauthority.com/2011/01/04/sql-server-2008-unused-index-script-download/) with the next script.
+You can find your unused indexes with the next script. [[Source]](https://blog.sqlauthority.com/2011/01/04/sql-server-2008-unused-index-script-download/).
 Look for indexes with zero seeks/scans and lots of updates.
 They're good candidates to drop.

 ```sql
 SELECT TOP 25